lindseysim/web-common/README.md

 Add hover tooltip to element(s).

-Elements with be created with classes prefixed by "cm-tooltip".
+Elements with be created with classes prefixed by *cm-tooltip*.

 | Param | Type | Description |
 | :--- | :---: | :--- |